youzan/vant/src/search/README.md

 ### Custom Action Button

-Use `action` slot to custom right button, `cancel` event will no longer be triggered when use this slot
+Use `action` slot to custom right button, `cancel` event will no longer be triggered when use this slot.

 ```html
 <van-search